Ricardo Quaresma: Barcelona

-In 2003, Quaresma was sold to FC Barcelona for a reported €6 million fee and the loan of Fábio Rochemback.
-In his first year in La Liga he made ten starts and 12 substitute appearances, scoring in the 5–0 home rout of Albacete Balompié.
+In 2003, Quaresma was sold to Barcelona for a reported €6 million fee and the loan of Fábio Rochemback.
+In his first year in La Liga he made ten starts and 12 substitute appearances, scoring in the 5–0 home rout of Albacete.

 Quaresma injured his right foot in the final weeks of the season, forcing him to miss both the 2004 UEFA European Under-21 Championship and UEFA Euro 2004 tournaments.
 Shortly after, he announced his refusal to play for the Spanish club as long as manager Frank Rijkaard was in charge.

 Porto

-Quaresma signed for FC Porto in the summer of 2004 as Deco moved in the opposite direction for a fee of €15 million plus Quaresma, valued at €6 million.
-He started the campaign on a high note by scoring the only goal in a win against S.L.
-Benfica in the Supertaça Cândido de Oliveira, and also scored in the 2–1 loss to Valencia CF in the UEFA Super Cup.
+Quaresma signed for Porto in the summer of 2004 as Deco moved in the opposite direction for a fee of €15 million plus Quaresma, valued at €6 million.
+He started the campaign on a high note by scoring the only goal in a win against Benfica in the Supertaça Cândido de Oliveira, and also scored in the 2–1 loss to Valencia in the UEFA Super Cup.

 Quaresma scored five goals in his first year at the Estádio do Dragão, and the club finished as runners-up.
 In the penalty shootout defeat of Once Caldas in the Intercontinental Cup, he successfully converted his attempt in an 8–7 victory in Yokohama.